 Why Music Is Important

 A 2013 psychology study reported that participants listened to music for specific reasons, like regulating their mood and arousal, achieving self-awareness, and expressing social relatedness.
 However, most people in the study reported that the first and second reasons – much more individual focuses on music – were more compelling to them than the third.
 This means that many people use music to make themselves feel better, escape from stress, calm down, get excited, or pass the time.
 Still, social cohesion can be an important component of how music is used in businesses.
 All of these entwine to help you understand how your brand is viewed by the customers you want.

 When music fits the space, and customers appreciate the music choices, nearly 4 out of 10 people stay longer in those businesses or public spaces, which is about 35 percent.
 About 31 percent return to that place; 21 percent recommend the business to others; and 14 percent report that they would buy more.

 In contrast, the wrong music at the wrong volume, in a commercial business, can make customers leave.
-About 44 percent of surveyed customers reported that music in a business, to a large or very large extent, could make them leave; 19 percent reported no impact on their choice to stay.
+About 44 percent of surveyed customers reported that in-store music, to a large or very large extent, could make them leave; 19 percent reported no impact on their choice to stay.
 About 38 percent reported the wrong music or volume could make them not come back to the establishment, and 36 percent reported that they would buy less.
 About 25 percent reported that they would not recommend the business to other people.
 When they did leave a business, 52 percent said the music was so loud that it prevented conversation, and 44 percent reported that the music was noisy or irritating.